LightJason/lightjason.github.io/content/tutorial/basic-fsm-logical-to-agent.md

 title: "Basic Knowledge: From Finite-State-Machine and Logical Programming to an Agent"
 ---

-We are defining our __BDI (Belief-Desire-Intention) framework__ along the book of [Michael Wooldrige - An Introduction to MultiAgent Systems](http://www.cs.ox.ac.uk/people/michael.wooldridge/pubs/imas/IMAS2e.html) with the definition:

-> * _autonomous:_
-> * _reactive:_
-> * _proactive:_
-> * _sociable:_

-As additional definition we are using also [Russell & Norvig - Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/) in detail the _goal-based agents_ with:
+The main definition of our [BDI (Belief-Desire-Intention) framework](https://en.wikipedia.org/wiki/Belief%E2%80%93desire%E2%80%93intention_software_model) follows [Russell & Norvig - Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/) with the structure of _goal-based agents_:

-> An agent is anything that can be viewed as perceiving its environment through sensors and acting upon that environment through effectors _(chapter 2.1)_
+> An agent is anything that can be viewed as perceiving its environment through sensors and acting upon that environment through effectors _(chapter 2.1, page 31)_

+We are defining furthermore along the book of [Michael Wooldrige - An Introduction to MultiAgent Systems (chapter 2.1, page 26)](http://www.cs.ox.ac.uk/people/michael.wooldridge/pubs/imas/IMAS2e.html):

+> * _Reactivity:_ Intelligent agents are able to perceive their environment, and respond in a timely fashion to changes that occur in it in order to satisfy their design objectives
+> * _Proactiveness:_ Intelligent agents are able to exhibit goal-directed behaviour by talking the initiative in order to satisfy their design objectives
+> * _Social ability:_ Intelligent agents are capable of interacting with other agents (and possible humans) in order to satisfy their design objectives

 The technical execution structure of the agent uses the concepts of [PRS (Procedural Reasoning System)](https://en.wikipedia.org/wiki/Procedural_reasoning_system) and architecture of [dMARS (Distributed Multi-Agent Reasoning System)](https://en.wikipedia.org/wiki/Distributed_multi-agent_reasoning_system), so we are definiting the agent as a [Finite-State-Machine](../basic-finitestatemachine) in a [Logical Programming language](../basic-logicalprogramming) with the following definition: